 Due to its thermodynamical properties, the importance of LQBHs has been shown to go beyond the simple verification of LQG predictions to the gravitational field produced by a black hole, but it extends to the discussion of other relevant themes like the problem of dark matter and the problem of the initial state of the cosmos.
-It is because, LQBHs in a different way from classical Schwarzschild black holes must get thermodynamical equilibrium with radiation due to the anomalous behavior of its temperature near the Planck scale\cite{Modesto:2009ve}.
+It is because, LQBHs in a different way from classical Schwarzschild black holes must get thermodynamical equilibrium with radiation due to the anomalous behavior of its temperature near the Planck scale \cite{Modesto:2009ve}.
 In this way, LQBHs have the necessary thermodynamical stability in order to be conceived as possible candidates to dark matter \cite{Modesto:2009ve, Aragao:2016vuy}.
 Moreover, from the form of the entropy-area relation associated with LQBHs, they have been pointed as the building blocks of a holographic description of loop quantum cosmology \cite{Silva:2015qna}.

-Gravitational waves, on the other hand have opened the doors to a new world in physics and may establish a bridge between the quantum gravity world revealed by a black hole and experimental investigations in gravity research.
-In this way, motivated by the new perspectives open by the detection of gravitational waves, in this work, we have investigated the stability of LQBHs on axial gravitational perturbations and its quasinormal spectrum.
+Gravitational waves, on the other hand have opened the doors to a new world in physics and may establish a bridge between the quantum gravity world revealed by a black hole and experimental investigations in gravity.
+In this way, motivated by the new perspectives opened by the detection of gravitational waves, we have investigated the stability of LQBHs under axial gravitational perturbations and its quasinormal spectrum.

-In order to investigate how LQG quantum gravity corrections to a black hole scenario can influence in the gravitational wave emission, we have obtained the LQBH quasinormal frequencies by the use of the WKB approach.
+In order to investigate how LQG corrections to a black hole scenario can influence in the gravitational wave emission, we have obtained the LQBH's quasinormal frequencies by the use of the WKB approach.
 The Regge-Wheeler potential corresponding to the gravitational perturbations around the LQBH was obtained and the related Regge-Wheeler equation has been solved.
 After, the quasinormal frequencies have been obtained by the use of $3th$-order WKB approximation, demonstrating that such black holes are stable under axial perturbations.

-From the results found out, LQBHs quasinormal modes depend directly from the polymeric parameter.
-Since this parameter does not suffers with the problem of mass suppression, it offers a good experimental way to detect the presence of quantum gravity imprints carried by gravitational waves.
-A larger oscillation, as well as a slower damping occurs as the value of the polymeric parameter increases.
-As a result, the LQBHs decay slower when the quantum gravity contribution becomes more important.